determinedguy/cecoret/_posts/2023-4-21-kursus-linguistik.md

 Tapi sejujurnya, aku juga masih penasaran sama lingustik; *sure*, aku suka belajar bahasa, *but it would be nice for me to get a grip about the science of language, which is linguistics*.
 Sayangnya, sejauh ini belum ada aplikasi yang dapat mengajarkan ilmu linguistik secara ringan dan sangat kecil kemungkinan untuk mempelajari ilmu linguistik di luar lingkungan akademik.

-Nah sekarang, aku baru kepikiran *what if I design myself a learning path that resembles myself taking a minor in lingustics*? *What if I utlize online courses that relate to linguistics and try to get certificates from these courses*?
+Nah sekarang, aku baru kepikiran *what if I design myself a learning path that resembles myself taking a minor in lingustics*? *What if I utilize online courses that relate to linguistics and try to get certificates from these courses*?
 Daripada kepikiran dan kepo terus-menerus terus jadinya nyesel nggak nyoba, kan?

 > And I think it's not a bad idea!